 THE FOURTH WORLD QUARTET

 Avant Garde Neo Classical Jazz

-Michigan's cutting-edge piano & reeds ensemble explore a world of polyrhythms, 20th Century classical techniques, and free form jazz.
-That's what they say.
+"...
+Michigan's cutting-edge piano & reeds ensemble explore a world of polyrhythms, 20th Century classical techniques, and free form jazz ..."

-The 1st quartet formed very gradually in the fall of 1974 with brother Roger Miller on pump organ,
+The 1st version of this quartet formed very gradually in the fall of 1974 with brother Roger Miller

 This original version was more classical leaning,

-full fruition by February 1975.
-The band folded in April, shortly after their recording
+blooming into full fruition by February 1975.
+The band folded in April shortly after their

-in March that year, as Roger then left the group for other musical experiences.
+recording session in March.
+Roger left the group for other musical interests.

-The 2nd quartet formed later that month with their music teacher Denman Maroney
+The 2nd version of this quartet formed in late April with their music teacher Denman Maroney

-Both collections met with rave reviews much to all our greatful astonishment.
+Their music met with rave reviews much to their grateful astonishment.

+THE FOURTH WORLD QUARTET